 The definition of gamesmanship is ‘the art or practice of winning games by questionable expedients without actually violating the rules’.
 In football, for example, there is no moral disgust reserved for claiming for a throw-in or a corner that you know very well isn’t yours – it happens all the time and all of us who have played football have done it.
 Yet it is a blatant attempt at deception and, technically, against the laws of the game – though it is never, ever punished and would be considered by most, at worst, as a bit of harmless gamesmanship, and certainly not cheating.
 Another form of deception in football is diving – something, in Britain at least, widely considered blatant cheating and highly immoral.
 Each of these modes of deception, under the laws of the game, fall under ‘unsporting behaviour’ – an ‘attempt to deceive the referee’.
 But is one necessarily morally worse than the other?

-Jos Buttler succumbing to the mankad in a recent IPL game is a fascinating case study of gamesmanship / cheating.
+Jos Buttler succumbing to the mankad in an IPL game last year was a fascinating case study of gamesmanship / cheating.
 Buttler, by inching out of his ground, is clearly seeking to gain an illicit advantage – in other words…cheating, right?
-Yet Buttler is the victim in all of this and Ashwin, who carried out the mankad, is portrayed as the bad guy – despite, technically, abiding by the law.
+Yet Buttler was the victim in all of this and Ashwin, who carried out the mankad, was portrayed as the bad guy – despite, technically, abiding by the law.
 Cricket is unique insofar as it is intended to be played not only within its laws but also within the nebulous ‘spirit of the game’, and the debate about the mankad swirls around mostly with that notion in mind.